-(b) Notice and quorum requirements for meetings and members are determined by the unincorporated nonprofit association's governing principles.

-1. The principles set forth in Section 18-members vote on a per capita basis, notice of meetings and majority quorum and vote for approval actions-are all default rules.
-They apply unless there are different rules in the UNA's governing principles.
-Thus, if a UNA's bylaws specified that only some members have voting rights, then only those so designated would have voting rights.
-Similarly, if the bylaws specified that all members are entitled to vote on specific actions (e.g., election of a board of directors), but a subset of members is the approving authority for all other matters the bylaws would trump the default rules.
-In addition, bylaw provisions that provided for a higher (or lower) voting percentage rather than the majority vote required by the statutory default rule would control.

-2. An enacting state may decide to require supermajority voting (e.g., two-thirds majority) for transactions that are not in the ordinary course of business such as dissolution, merger, or amendment of the UNA's governing principles.
-The default voting requirements for similar transactions under the enacting jurisdiction's nonprofit corporation law might be an appropriate model for structuring the voting requirements for a UNA.
-Because it is often quite difficult to locate and to get a majority of all members together for voting purposes in a UNA, the requirement of a supermajority voting for any issue may not be appropriate.
+1 4(b).
+2 3 Derivation: Principle #26.
+4 5 SECTION 17.
+MEMBER MEETING, VOTING, NOTICE, AND QUORUM 6 REQUIREMENTS.
+7 (a) Unless the governing principles otherwise provide: 8 (1) approval of a matter by members of an unincorporated nonprofit association 9 requires an affirmative majority of the votes cast at a properly called member meeting; and 10 (2) each member is entitled to one vote on each matter that must be approved by 11 members.
+12 (b) Notice and quorum requirements for meetings and members of an unincorporated 13 nonprofit association are determined by the governing principles.
+14 Comment 15 16 1.
+The principles set forth in Section 17-members vote on a per capita basis, notice of 17 meetings and majority vote for approval actions-are all default rules.
+They apply unless there 18 are different rules in the UNA's governing principles.
+Thus, if a UNA's bylaws specified that 19 only some members have voting rights, then only those so designated would have voting rights.
+20 Similarly, if the bylaws specified that all members are entitled to vote on specific actions (e.g., 21 election of a board of directors), but a subset of members is the approving authority for all other 22 matters the bylaws would trump the default rules.
+In addition, bylaw provisions that provided 23 for a higher (or lower) voting percentage rather than the majority vote required by the statutory 24 default rule would control.
+25 26 2.
+An enacting state may decide to require supermajority voting (e.g., two-thirds 27 majority) for transactions that are not in the ordinary course of business such as dissolution, 28 merger, or amendment of the UNA's governing principles.
+The default voting requirements for 29 similar transactions under the enacting jurisdiction's nonprofit corporation law might be an 30 appropriate model for structuring the voting requirements for a UNA.
+Because it is often quite 31 difficult to locate and to get a majority of all members together for voting purposes in a UNA, 32 the requirement of a supermajority voting for any issue may not be appropriate.
+33 34 3.
+There is one limitation on the authority to modify member approval rights.
+A UNA 35 must always have at least two members.
+See Section 2(8).
+Therefore, the governing principles 36 cannot specify that a UNA have one or no members.